 The concept of development on site 19 is approved but a separate coar permit, based on site plan approval, shall be required and shall incl tentative tract maps and plans for units on this site.
-The design si incorporate protection of the view corridor across the site to the or and Catalina Island and shall be buffered from Coast Hwy.
-Flans shal include unit locations, elevations, typical floor plans, and design t any cormon areas or facilities.
-Maximin height shall not exceed 35 : above AFG, although portions may conform to requirements of LNCDP, p. if that additional height is needed to provide either 1) housing for households of low and moderate income, 2) Lower to moderately priced overnight accommodations or other visitor oriented uses.
-Esight of lover that 35' AFG shall be incorporated if necessary to protect publ View corridors.
-Parking shall be provided in accordance with adopted Orange County Guidelines.
-The number of units shall not exceed 360 (15 dwelling units per acre) if the site is not used as a site for lo moderate-cost housing; if it is a site for low/moderate-cost housing, the number of units may be increased to 400.
+The design sh incorporate protection of the view corridor across the site to the or and Catalina Island and shall be buffered from Coast Hwy.
+Plans shal include unit locations, elevations, typical floor plans, and design r any common areas or facilities.
+Maximum height shall not exceed 25 : above AFG, although portions may conform to requirements of LNCDP, p. if that additional height is needed to provide either 1) housing for households of low and moderate income, 2) Lower to moderately priced overnight accommodations or other visitor oriented uses.
+Height of lower that 35' AFG shall be incorporated if mecessary to protect publ view corridors.
+Parking shall be provided in accordance with account (15 dwelling units per acre) if the site is not used as a site for lo moderate-cost housing; if it is a site for low/moderate-cost housing, the number of units may be increased to 400.

-LOW- AND HODERATE-COST HOUSING:
+LOW- AND MODERATE-COST HOUSING:

-1. Upon issuance of permit (P-79-5539), applicant shall enter into a agreement with the Coastal Commission, consistent with the "affordable housing" section of the LNCDP, p.
-42, and that provides a number equato at least 25% of the total number of units built in connection with this project (including the affordable unit) in a range of prices af able by families of low and moderate income.
+1. Upon issuance of permit (P-79-5339), applicant shall enter into a agreement with the Coastal Commission, consistent with the "affordabl housing" section of the LNCDP, p.
+42, and that provides a number equato at least 25% of the total number of units built in connection with COASTAL COMMISSION this project (including the affordable unit) in a range of prices af able by families of low and moderate income.
 A maximum of 3000 mark rate units are allowable, in which case 932 low/moderate cost units be required to make a full 25% of the total project "affordable."
-The fifths of the required low/moderate-cost units shall be provided on project site; the other three-fifths may be provided within the Lague Riguel Planned Community or within the coastal zone of Southern Oran County.
+T fifths of the required low/moderate-cost units shall be provided on project site; the other three-fifths may be provided within the Lagu Niguel Planned Community or within the coastal zone of Southern Oran County.